-WASA's current rates remain competitive with other water and wastewater providers in the mid-Atlantic and the eastern United States, as shown on the charts in Section 4.
+WASA's current rates and proposed fees will remain competitive with other water and wastewater providers in the mid-Atlantic and the eastern United States, as shown on the charts in Section 4.
 The proposed future rate increases over the ten year planning period are also consistent with regional and national providers.